spatialdev/phantasm/README.md

 Phantasm is a node.js web service for exporting html web pages to PDF, PNG, JPG or GIF.
 It is mainly a wrapper around phantomjs.

+PLEASE NOTE: Due to current vulnerabilities, the current version should not be used.

 Required arguments are:

 * URL - a URL to be loaded